SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_TRAINRUN.md

 - Select the train to be rerouted: Use the left mouse button and click to select the train that you want to reroute.
-- Drag and drop sections on the node: After selecting the train, you can rearrange sections of the train by dragging and dropping the small pins on the nodes.
+- Drag and drop sections on the node: After selecting the train, you can rearrange sections of the train by dragging and dropping the small pins (circle) on the nodes.
 This allows you to reassign sections to other nodes.
 - Redirect train sections: If you want to redirect (reroute) two sections, you can easily do so by clicking and holding the left mouse button on the hexagon button on the node.
 Then, drag and drop the hexagon button, and both train sections will move together.
 Drag the sections to a different node to reroute them.
-  > If you drag the hexagon button outside the node it generates an intermediat stop if there was a stopping transition or it just removed the non-stop transition.
-For both cases it reroutes the trainrun.
+  > If you drag the hexagon button outside the node it generates an intermediate stop if there was a stopping transition or it just removed the non-stop transition.
+For both cases it reroutes the trainrun by removing the node alginment where the hexagon/transition was.

 ![''](./animated_images/compressed/2024-1-25-Rerouting_extend_remove_trainrunsections-001.gif)